robfletcher/vending-machine/plan.md

 ## Intro

-- huge advantages to Groovy
+- general advantages to Groovy
-	- applies also to _JUnit_
+	- apply also to _JUnit_
 	- Closures for assertions - e.g. `assert collection.every { it > x }`
 	- no need to declare exceptions on test methods